When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 through chronic activation or shutdown, creating habitual physiological

-perpetuate hyperarousal, dissociation, and affect dysregulation [1, 2].
+perpetuate hyperarousal, dissociation, and affect dysregulation [1, 2], and these imbalances manifest as chronic tension, emotional

 numbing, or impulsivity, often outside conscious awareness.

-complicates recovery processes [4].
+complicate recovery [4].
 Disturbed sleep, hormonal

-imbalances, and inflammatory responses can exacerbate emotional
+imbalances, and inflammatory responses can worsen emotional

+reactivity and cognitive difficulties.
 In therapy, understanding these physiological underpinnings enables

-tailored interventions.
-For instance, clients with hypervigilance may
+tailored interventions: clients with hypervigilance may

 prone to shutdown might need gentle activation and somatic